-Citibank opened for business in 1812 in New York under its original name First National City Bank.
-Since then, Citi has been a major player in some of the world’s most innovative breakthroughs in banking, including the pioneering of the world’s first ATM.
+Citibank opened for business in 1812 in New York under its original name City Bank of New York.
+Since then, Citi has been a major player in some of the world’s most innovative breakthroughs in banking, including popularizing the ATM.
 Over the last two centuries Citi has worked tirelessly to become one of the world’s leading international banks who develops new ways to make global banking easier.
-In the UK Citi was the first bank to launch 24 hour PC banking, allowing customers to view their balances from anywhere in the world.
-Citi has fresh thinking and international approach to banking over the last 200 years.
+Citi has fresh thinking and international approach to banking over the last 200+ years.

 If you are interested in more details, please click here.